kakkun61/elm-license-checker/README.md

 ### Custom Format

 Fields that a format file contains are outputted.
 Values of fields that licenses do not have are given as ones of fields in a format file.
+Please also refer [a document of the NPM License Checker](https://github.com/davglass/license-checker#custom-format).

 There are an example file in _test-asset/format.json_.